Emmanuerl/refactoring-kata/README.md

 # install dependencies
 $ npm install
+#
+# Create two terminal windows with both windows in the root directory of the applciation
 # terminal 1                        |  terminal 2
 #                                   |
-# run build in watch mode           |  start server in watch mode
+# run build in watch mode           |  start application in watch mode
-$ npm run watch                     |  $ npm run start:dev -- I J # where I and J are the number of update and HTTP calls respectively
+$ npm run build:watch               |  $ npm run start:dev -- I J # where I and J are the number of update and HTTP calls respectively
 #                                   |
 #                                   |
 #                                   |
-# run build                         |  run server
+# run build                         |  start application
-$ npm run compile                   |  $ npm run start -- I J # where I and J are the number of update and HTTP calls respectively
+$ npm run build                     |  $ npm start -- I J # where I and J are the number of update and HTTP calls respectively
 ```

 ### How to setup and run locally